MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 - If you provide a parameter that contains whitespace, wrap it in quotation marks.

-- In Bash or PowerShell, both single and double quotes are interpreted.
-In Windows Command Prompt, only double quotes are interpreted.
-Single quotes are interpreted as a part of the value.
+- In Bash or PowerShell, both single and double quotes are interpreted correctly.
+In Windows Command Prompt, only double quotes are interpreted correctly -- single quotes are treated as part of the value.

 - If your command is only going to run on Bash (or Zsh), use single quotes to preserve the content inside the JSON string.
 This is necessary when supplying inline JSON values.
 For example, this JSON is correct in Bash: `'{"key": "value"}'`.

 - If your command will be run at a Windows Command Prompt, you must use double quotes.
 If the value contains double quotes, you must escape it.
 The equivalent of the above JSON string is `"{\"key\": \"value\"}"`

-- Use Azure CLI's @<file> convention to load from a file and bypass the shell's interpretation mechanisms.
+- Use Azure CLI's `@<file>` convention to load from a file and bypass the shell's interpretation mechanisms.

   ```azurecli
   az ad app create --display-name myName --native-app --required-resource-accesses @manifest.json